Education-Numerique/airstrip.js/README.md

 MIT license.
-Note, though, that the result of the build it produces contains numerous softwares with various licenses, and that by using them means you should agree with their individual licenses, not with the MIT license of this system itself.
+Note, though, that the result of the build contains numerous softwares with various licenses, and that by using them means you should agree with their individual licenses, not with the MIT license of this system itself.
+But you knew that, right?